 How do I set up L2TP over IPsec remote access on EdgeRouter?

 Enable L2TP server in the VPN section, configure IPsec with a strong PSK, create remote users, define client access policies, apply changes, and test with a client device using L2TP over IPsec.
+Disable always on vpn: how to turn off and manage automatic VPN on Windows, macOS, Android, and iOS 2026

 What authentication method should I use for IPsec on EdgeRouter?